-Assessment Type Weighting (%) LO Assessment (No.) Presentation of a 2.5 hour workshop exploring a selection of his/her compositions and critically engaging with the participants of the workshop in discussion and practical demonstration.
-1, 2, 3 Written: Submit the paper given at the workshop along with a re self-evaluated report based on the discussion following the presentations.
-40 4 Written: Submit a report (c.
-1,200 words) on material presented two of the workshops incorporating critical evaluation. in one or 20 4 Module Specific Assessment Arrangements (if applicable) Derogations from General Assessment Regulations 2.
-Module Assessment Thresholds 3L (50%) for module 3.
+Assessment Type Weighting (%) LO Assessment (No.) Presentation of a 2.5 hour workshop exploring a selection of his/her 40 1, 2, 3 compositions and critically engaging with the participants of the work shop in discussion and practical demonstration.
+Written: Submit the paper given at the workshop along with a reflecti ive, 40 4 self-evaluated report based on the discussion following the presentat ion.
+Written: Submit a report (c.
+1,200 words) on material presented in one or 4 two of the workshops incorporating critical evaluation.
+Module Specific Assessment Arrangements (if applicable) Derogations from General Assessment Regulations N/a 2.
+Module Assessment Thresholds 3L (50%) for n 3.
 Special Repeat Assessment Arrangements n/a

-Essential Reading Supplemental Reading As indicated at individual workshops.
-Notes Module available for MMus, MPhil, PhD and DMus Students.
+As indicated at individual workshops.

+Module available for MMus, MPhil, PhD and DMus Students.